yubaotang11/yubaotang11.github.io/_pages/about.md

 # 📝 Teaching
+- Recommender Systems (June 2026) – MSc Artificial Intelligence
+  - University of Amsterdam, Amsterdam, The Netherlands
+  - Co-coordinated a Master’s-level course with 80+ students and a 12-member TA team.
+Coordinated the course schedule and lectures, managed project and TA allocation, assessment design and grading, student communication, and computing resources, and organized the mid-term evaluations and final student conference.

 - Recommender Systems (June 2025) – MSc Artificial Intelligence
   - University of Amsterdam, Amsterdam, The Netherlands
   - Developed and delivered lectures on generative recommendation [[Slides](resources/Recsys_2025_Lecture_4_Generative_approaches_to_recommender_systems.pdf)], guided students in reproducing recommendation methods, and conducted assessments.